 A remuneration of less than EUR 45,000 does not prevent application of the reduced rate if this lower remuneration equals at least the company’s taxable base.

 The exit tax (due upon certain transfers of real estate into real estate vehicles) will be reduced from 16.995% to 12.75%.

 Non-compliance with the minimum remuneration requirement will be punished with a new separate “anti-incorporation” tax at the rate of 5.10 %, except for start-up SME’s during the first 4 taxable periods as from their incorporation.
 The separate tax is applicable to any company, whether MNE or SME.
-The pre-draft repair law will make it also applicable to non-resident companies.
+The draft repair law will make it also applicable to non-resident companies.

 The taxable base is equal to the positive difference between the EUR 45,000 minimum requirement and the highest remuneration paid by the company to (one of) its company managers.

 A group exception mitigates the impact of the new requirement for affiliated companies.
 When at least half of the company managers of affiliated companies (part of a group according to company law) are the same persons, the total of all remunerations paid to one of these company managers must be added up to assess compliance with the minimum requirement.
 However, in such hypothesis, the minimum remuneration must amount to EUR 75,000.
-Where the group exception applies, the separate tax is due by the company with the highest taxable base among the companies that do not satisfy the remuneration requirement.
+Where the group exception applies, the separate tax is due by the company reporting the highest taxable base among the companies that do not satisfy the remuneration requirement.

 The new tax is deductible and subject to the obligation to make advance tax payments.

 The percentage of the amount of the investment to be exempt has been increased from 310% to 356%.
 Similarly, the percentage of the tax value of the tax shelter certificate has been increased from 150% to 172%.